AElfProject/AElf/docs/tutorials/developing-smart-contracts/first-contract.md

 The first line specifies the syntax that this protobuf file uses, we recommend you always use **proto3** for your contracts.
 Next you'll notice that this contract specifies some imports, let's analyze them briefly:
 - **aelf/options.proto** : contracts can use AElf specific options, this file contains the definitions.
 One example is the **is_view** options that we will use later.
-- **empty.proto, timestamp.proto and wrappers.proto** : these are all definitions imported from Protobuf's library.
+- **empty.proto, timestamp.proto and wrappers.proto** : these are proto files imported directly from protobuf's library.
 They are useful for defining things like an empty return value, time and wrappers around some common types such as string.

-The last line specifies an option that determines the namespace of the generated code.
-Here the generated code will be in the ```Aelf.Contracts.Greeter``` namespace.
+The last line specifies an option that determines the target namespace of the generated code.
+Here the generated code will be in the ```AElf.Contracts.Greeter``` namespace.

 #### The service definition